Cathy347Le/React-Task-App/README.md

 - On frontend, update id field to `_id` so fetch single task works

 - UPDATE ADD TASK
-  - Install body parser, update post route, and test on postman
+  - Install body parser, update post route, and test on Postman

 ## LIST OF BUGS